Hino Ranger: Second generation (1969–1980)

-Third generation (1980–1989)
+Third generation (1980–1989), Indonesia (1985–2002)

 Introduced in Japan in 1980, early models (marketed as Wind Ranger in Japan) have twin round headlights, while facelift models (marketed as Ranger +5 and ONE UP Ranger +5 in Japan) come with slimmer rectangular units.
 The engine range was also updated.
 The cab design was inspired by European trucks and was 35 percent more aerodynamic than its predecessor according to Hino.
 The cab was assembled by robots.

 From 1982, Ford Motor Company and Hino signed a deal for badge-engineered trucks to be known as the Ford N series for release in the Australian and New Zealand markets to replace the Ford D series trucks.
 The deal lasted 15 years.

 From 1988 to 1998, the third generation Ranger was manufactured under license by Kia Motors and sold as the first generation Kia Rhino in South Korea.

 The third generation Ranger was the first Hino model sold in the United States with the first variants FE17, FE19, FF17, FF19, FG19 and FG22 introduced in 1983 for the 1984 model year.
 In North America, the Ranger name was not used and all trucks were sold under their model numbers.
 After 1987 the lineup consisted of the four-cylinder Day Cab Ranger FA and FB models (Class 3 and Class 5, respectively), the larger Class 5 Hino GC (six-cylinder 160-hp diesel), the Class 6 FD with the same engine and the turbocharged larger FE (still Class 6).
 The heaviest Hino sold in the United States was the Class 7 FG- and SG-series, also from the Ranger family.
 Production of the third generation for the North American market ended in 1992 when it was replaced by the fourth generation model.

 Japanese model production began tapering off in 1989 (export models and special use versions continued to be manufactured until 1992 at least), while Indonesian models lasted until 2003.